alexandershov/goslow/README.md

 Let's return to the Facebook graph API example.
 Let's say you're using the endpoint *graph.facebook.com/me* and you want to:
-1. Slow it down by 5 seconds
+1. Slow it down by 5 seconds.
 2. Get **{"name": "zuck", "gender": "male"}** in response.

-Just make a POST request to *create.goslow.link/me?delay=5* and you're set.
+Just make a POST request to *create.goslow.link/me?delay=5* with the payload **{"name": "zuck", "gender": "male"}** and you're set.
 ```shell
 curl -d '{"name": "zuck", "gender": "male"}' 'create.goslow.link/me?delay=5'
 Hooray!